-1-Sentence-Summary: Choose Yourself is James Altucher’s call to give up traditional career paths, which today neither lead to success, nor happiness, and take your life into your own hands by building good habits, creating your own career and making a decision to choose yourself.
+1-Sentence-Summary: Choose Yourself is a call to give up traditional career paths and take your life into your own hands by building good habits, creating your own career, and making a decision to choose yourself.

 Read in: 4 minutes

 I love James Altucher.
 I’m not even afraid to say it.
 I remember the exact day I first read one of his articles, because it was the day that I started turning my life around, June 20th in 2012.